PUBLIC POLICY: READERS’ ALERT!

 Important information from Your Public Policy Committee.

-- Check your registration at https://voteroutreach.sos.mo.gov/portal/ Register at https://www.sos.mo.gov/elections/goVoteMissouri/register
+Check your registration for the next election at https://voteroutreach.sos.mo.gov/portal/.
+Register at https://www.sos.mo.gov/elections/goVoteMissouri/register

 Contact Angie Janik, Public Policy Chair, if you need more information about voting.